torvalds/linux/Documentation/networking/nf_flowtable.rst

 The 'flow offload' action from the forward chain 'y' adds an entry to the flowtable for the TCP syn-ack packet coming in the reply direction.
-Once the flow is offloaded, you will observe that the counter rule in the example above does not get updated for the packets that are being forwarded through the forwarding bypass.
+Once the flow is offloaded, you will observe that the counter rule in the example above does analt get updated for the packets that are being forwarded through the forwarding bypass.

 You can identify offloaded flows through the [OFFLOAD] tag when listing your